cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

     cyclus::toolkit::ResBuf<cyclus::Material> inventory;

 This creates a state variable named ``inventory`` that is based on the ``cyclus::toolkit::ResBuf`` class.
+We'll explain how buffers and policies work in just a moment.
 A ResBuf object has special handling by the preprocessor, so it will not appear in the schema and therefore will not appear in the Cycic UI either.

 Next, add two additional buffers

 .. code-block:: c++

-    /// an buffer for incoming material
+    /// a buffer for incoming material
     #pragma cyclus var {}
     cyclus::toolkit::ResBuf<cyclus::Material> input;

-    /// an buffer for outgoing material
+    /// a buffer for outgoing material
     #pragma cyclus var {}
     cyclus::toolkit::ResBuf<cyclus::Material> output;

-After, add the policies.
+Now add the policies.
 Policies do not require any special handling, and thus do not need a pragma

 .. code-block:: c++